Wolf That changes rivers.

 Mapuche / Wind:

-""Trutruka," a traditional wind instrument that was once used by the Mapuche at gatherings ahead of battles." of een cermeonieel gebruik om signaal aan te gevn, molukkers, in een grote schelp als opening of closing van cermeonies, andere blazen in verschillende windrichingen tot spirits.
+"Birds play a wide variety of roles in Native American mythology.
+Frequently they serve as messengers from the Creator, or between humans and the spirit world." ,""Trutruka," a traditional wind instrument that was once used by the Mapuche at gatherings ahead of battles." of een cermeonieel gebruik om signaal aan te gevn, molukkers, in een grote schelp als opening of closing van cermeonies, andere blazen in verschillende windrichingen tot spirits.

 Gio, " Trutruka"